lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 room <- pdf_text("the-room-original-script-by-tommy-wiseau.pdf")
 ```

+to extract the text via `pdf_text()` from the package `pdftools`.

 ## Text cleaning

-After extracting the raw text of The Room's screenplay, it needs some cleaning before it can be analyzed.
+After extracting the raw text from The Room's `pdf` screenplay, it needs some cleaning prior to analyzing.

 Concretely, this means separating the lines of the raw text (`\n` indicating line breaks), removing redundant text parts such as the cover page, headers and footers, blank lines, and directing instructions as well as punctuation (except for apostrophes), non-alphabetic characters, and stopwords.

-For most of these steps `lapply()` can be used to apply the respective function to every element of the list.
+For most of these steps, `lapply()` can be used to apply the respective function to each element of the list.

-Subsequently, the cleaned text, which consists of a sequence of strings, can be splitted into words -- a process called *tokenization*.
+Subsequently, the cleaned text, consisting of a sequence of strings, can be splitted into words -- a process called *tokenization*.

 ```r
 # Separate lines with \n indicating line breaks